 "Ask any student in year twelve or thirteen - they will say the same thing, that Sixth form makes up the most challenging but also rewarding part of their school career.

-Having spent six years at the school, coming back for another two years felt like a natural progression.
+Having spent five years at the School, coming back for another two years felt like a natural progression.
 However, it is an important decision to make depending on your career choices.
 For internal and external students alike, the choice to further your own understanding requires a passion in your subject area, and as a student of as many years as myself, I can encourage anyone with a want to learn to come to Spalding Grammar School.

 Learning alongside like-minded students and supportive staff members helps to take the edge off A-levels.
 They are still challenging yes, however, with your own enthusiasm and the guidance given they become entirely manageable.

 The students of SGS show how far you can go if you wish to succeed.
 Those that I have known since I started have only moved upwards, going from strength to strength and moving towards top tier Universities.
 But the success is not limited to those that have been here since the beginning.
 External students are shown the same support and are made as comfortable as possible, such that they can find the path they want to take as well.
 On the whole, the student body is one that wishes to do well, helping each other and developing their own understanding within the topics they study.
 Support is given from year to year and everyone is welcoming of new students.